Schizophrenia: Environmental

 Environmental factors, each associated with a slight risk of developing schizophrenia in later life include oxygen deprivation, infection, prenatal maternal stress, and malnutrition in the mother during prenatal development.
 A risk is associated with maternal obesity, in increasing oxidative stress, and dysregulating the dopamine and serotonin pathways.
 Both maternal stress and infection have been demonstrated to alter fetal neurodevelopment through an increase of pro-inflammatory cytokines.
 There is a slighter risk associated with being born in the winter or spring possibly due to vitamin D deficiency or a prenatal viral infection.
 Other infections during pregnancy or around the time of birth that have been linked to an increased risk include infections by Toxoplasma gondii and Chlamydia.
 The increased risk is about five to eight percent.
 Viral infections of the brain during childhood are also linked to a risk of schizophrenia during adulthood.
+Cat exposure is also associated with an increased risk of broadly defined schizophrenia-related disorders, with an odds ratio of 2.4.
+Exposure to specific medications such as tramadol and desmopressin has been found be associated with an increased risk of incident schizophrenia, while other medications including anti-protozoans were associated with a decrease in schizophrenia risk.

 Adverse childhood experiences (ACEs), severe forms of which are classed as childhood trauma, range from being bullied or abused, to the death of a parent.
 Many adverse childhood experiences can cause toxic stress and increase the risk of psychosis.
 Chronic trauma, including ACEs, can promote lasting inflammatory dysregulation throughout the nervous system.
 It is suggested that early stress may contribute to the development of schizophrenia through these alterations in the immune system.
 Schizophrenia was the last diagnosis to benefit from the link made between ACEs and adult mental health outcomes.

 Living in an urban environment during childhood or as an adult has consistently been found to increase the risk of schizophrenia by a factor of two, even after taking into account drug use, ethnic group, and size of social group.
 A possible link between the urban environment and pollution has been suggested to be the cause of the elevated risk of schizophrenia.
 Other risk factors include social isolation, immigration related to social adversity and racial discrimination, family dysfunction, unemployment, and poor housing conditions.
 Having a father older than 40 years, or parents younger than 20 years are also associated with schizophrenia.